 On the other hand, William Kiryahika the deputy Chief Executive Officer of Uganda Electricity Transmission Company Limited notes that the establishment of Isimba Dam is equally good news for Uganda because of the terms and conditions that come with it.

-For starters, Kiryahika says the establishment of Isimba is going to be financed using a soft loan of $415M, a loan that a third world country like Uganda can comfortably pay because besides being almost interest free, it is repayable in over 10 years.
+For starters, Kiryahika says the establishment of Isimba is going to be financed using a soft loan of $415M, a loan that a third-world country like Uganda can comfortably pay because besides being almost interest-free, it is repayable in over 10 years.

-However, according to the agreement that World Bank signed with the Government of Uganda around 2007 with the objective of conserving River Nile, the establishment of a dam in the area will translate into the establishment and growth of industries along the Nile.
+However, according to the agreement that the World Bank signed with the Government of Uganda around 2007 with the objective of conserving the River Nile, the establishment of a dam in the area will translate into the establishment and growth of industries along the Nile.
 As a result, River Nile and the environment surrounding it will be degraded and polluted thereby frustrating the conservation of the area.

 Following a Tourism and Economic Impact Assessment on Isimba Dam that was carried out by Save Adventure Tourism Uganda, a National Initiative striving to conserve water adventure, Paul Scherzer the Managing Director-recommends that lowering the dam level to Alt3:1043 meters above sea level, a fairly shorter height of the water reservoir wall can solve the Isimba dam-Water adventure equation.

-Scherzer advises that the Alt3:1043 meters above sea level would still create a significant amount of electricity and have a negligible impact on expanding Ugandan tourism industry.
+Scherzer advises that the Alt3:1043 meters above sea level would still create a significant amount of electricity and have a negligible impact on expanding the Ugandan tourism industry.

 “That way, the Government will be spared of the untold costs that will come with constructing the dam such as land compensation for locals whose area will be swallowed by the reservoir of the falls.”
 Advised Scherzer

-Most important, it will also help in keeping the river almost entirely within its natural banks, and honour the international agreement between the Ugandan Government and the World Bank that was put in place to protect this precious section of the Kalagala-River Nile that is part of every Ugandans heritage.
+Most important, it will also help in keeping the river almost entirely within its natural banks and honour the international agreement between the Ugandan Government and the World Bank that was put in place to protect this precious section of the Kalagala-River Nile that is part of every Ugandans heritage.